-I’m usually reminded of John Wayne, the quintessential cowboy, who, with a gravely intonation, muttered few words.
-As this allusion betrays may age more than anything else, think of Christian Bale in Batman.
+I’m usually reminded of John Wayne, the quintessential cowboy, who, with a gravelly intonation, muttered few words.
+As this allusion betrays my age more than anything else, think instead of Christian Bale in Batman.

 Much like the pug dog, which aggressively yaps at things near it, a person who is pugnacious likes to aggressively argue about everything.
 Verbally combative is another good way to describe pugnacious.